 Karl Marx and Capitalism

-The exhibition is curated by Sabine Kritter after a concept by Jonathan Sperber.
+The exhibition is curated by Sabine Kritter, after a concept by Johnathan Sperber.